 - After system restart -> Windows will remove leftover files of Vulkan

 Pros and Cons of Runtime library

 As we are now aware of Vulkan, how to install and uninstall, let’s talk about its pros and cons.

 - It improves system performance

 - It provides add-on resources to a primary program

 - May create performance issue on a low GPU machine

-- Needs to be updated on subsequent graphics driver upgrade/releases
+- Needs to be updated on subsequent graphics driver upgrades/releases

 Having such high quality on the system won’t hurt, and it would be nice to have similar applications on the computer that makes the user experience better.

 Do you have Vulkan runtime libraries installed on your PC?
-Have you faced any issue?
+Have you faced any issues?
 Do let us know in our comment section below!